justin-p/hugo-testing/content/notes/hacking/General/crack-password-encrypted-pdf/index.md

 ### The title of the page in menu will be postfixed by this HTML content
 # post : ""
 ### The description for the content.
-description : "encrypted password protected pdf description."
+description : "Show me the hidden goods."
 ### The datetime assigned to this page.
 date : 2020-03-10T16:43:47+01:00
 ### Appears as the tail of the output URL.
 A value specified in front matter will override the segment of the URL based on the filename.